Sonos Ace Wireless Headphones: The Complete Breakdown

 Sonos Ace black closeup

-Naturally, there's always a healthy dose of skepticism when a company throws around "world-class" claims.
+Naturally, there's always a healthy dose of scepticism when a company throws around "world-class" claims.
 However, when it comes to ANC, Sonos Ace is genuinely impressive.

 While some competitors offer adjustable ANC levels, the Ace relies solely on an automatic system.
 Despite this, in various environments—the office, a busy road, even windy conditions—the noise cancellation performed really well and ranks among the best we've tested.